joelparkerhenderson/issues/README.md

 * A use case in a project plan
 * A user email that we want to handle
 * A feedback comment that we want to handle
-* Etc.
+* etc.

-## Issue templates
+## Issue template

-Issue templates can help a team cover important areas efficiently and succinctly.
+An issue template can help a team cover important areas efficiently and succinctly.

 Our issue template uses: